Did you know?

 We have the most advanced computer-aided fire dispatch capability in the region.

-Our Fire dispatch centre receives, processes and dispatches emergency and non-emergency calls for Saanich and these municipalities which make up two-thirds of the region’s population:
+Our Fire dispatch centre receives, processes and dispatches emergency and non-emergency calls for Saanich, Oak Bay and Central Saanich fire departments.

 A partnership with E-Comm (Emergency Communications for Southwest British Columbia) supports the hosting of Computer Aided Dispatch and Records Management Systems for use by Saanich and our dispatch clients.
 Additional fire information technology is supported including mobile workstations, radios, telephones and 9-1-1.

 Your 9-1-1 call goes to police, fire or the emergency management agency that handles the area where you call from.
 In general, police answer 9-1-1 calls.
 They either deal with the call or immediately transfer it to the appropriate agency.